Photo Source: Love to Know Weddings

 The years of her long reign will eventually be categorized into three distinct fashion periods, the first of which is marked by the illustrious wedding of the Queen to her beloved Albert.
 Though many customs endured throughout the 1800s, details like wedding party attire, colors and decorations, venues, and jewelry changed with the passing of each decade.

 The Early Victorian Era is best known for ostentatious and romantic flourishes in everything from literature to fashion and jewelry design.
-Wedding customs were no exception.
-Drawing from some of the enduring traditions of the late Georgian Era, as well as from some of the new elements introduced by Queen
+Wedding customs were no exception, with inspiration coming from some of the enduring traditions of the late Georgian Era, as well as from some of the new elements introduced by Queen Victoria during her wedding to Prince Albert in 1840.

+English law dictated that non-royal weddings could take place only in the morning, often commencing just before noon in the bride’s parish church.
 The wedding party would then retire directly afterwards to the home of the bride’s parents for the commencement of the customary wedding breakfast.
-Queen

 1. “77 Interesting Facts About…Weddings.”
 Random Facts, last updated December 23, 2009.
 Accessed January 13, 2013. http://facts.randomhistory.com/interesting-facts-about-weddings.html.